spencerkingman/spenking-music/_posts/2000-01-01-hand-against-the-wind.md

 <div style="height: 1rem;"></div>

 Scaling the wall of life
-Here, a meaning to inscribe
+With a meaning to inscribe
 Read it from your age
 If a miracle survive

-Cup that runs away
+Cups that run away
-Tessellation on the land
+Tessellations on the land
 Obsoleted map
 And I don't know where I am